afontainec/chinchay-docs/docs/middleware/middleware.md

 ## Overview

-The middleware has one function and one main function: does the user requesting a certain API endpoint has access to it?
+The middleware has one function and one main function: does the user requesting a certain API endpoint have access to it?

 So how do we set it up?